 What We Learned About Usability Lab and Guerilla Testing

-Tricks to decide if you need a User Lab or Guerrilla Test
+Tricks to decide if you need User Lab or Guerrilla Test

 UX Researchers’ community is living its own Barcelona vs. Real Madrid when you ask them: “What’s your team?
 User Lab or Guerrilla Test?
-Like football conversations, these methods generate controversy and many hours of conversation.
+Like football conversations, these methods generate controversy.
 Definitely, when you need to choose a test method, you will find some rivalries.

-Like Barcelona and Real Madrid, both methods are very good.
-At Opentrends we know that because even building a User Lab, we still do Guerrilla Testing with customers.
+At Opentrends we know that even building a User Lab, we still do Guerrilla Testing with customers.

-If you don’t know which method choose for your next test, we show you some tricks to take the right decision in your next research challenges.
+If you don’t know which method to choose for your next test, we show you some tricks to make the right decision in your next research challenges.

 Martin Belam describes guerilla testing as the art of spotting lone individuals in cafés and public spaces, asking them about your product prototype, and documenting their reaction and user experience.